defold/defold.github.io/manuals/lua.md

 ---
 brief: This manual will give a quick introduction to the basics of Lua programming in general and what you need to consider when working with Lua in Defold.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Lua programming in Defold
-toc: '["Lua in Defold","Lua versions","Standard libraries and extensions","Lua books
+toc:
+- Lua in Defold
+- Lua versions
+- Standard libraries and extensions
+- Lua books and resources
+- Online resources
+- Books
+- Videos
+- Syntax
-  and resources","Online resources","Books","Videos","Syntax","Variables and data
+- Variables and data types
+- Operators
+- Flow control
-  types","Operators","Flow control","Locals, globals and lexical scoping","Variable
+- Locals, globals and lexical scoping
+- Variable shadowing
+- Coroutines
-  shadowing","Coroutines","Lua contexts in Defold","Performance considerations","Memory
+- Lua contexts in Defold
+- Performance considerations
-  and garbage collection","Best practices"]'
+- Memory and garbage collection
+- Best practices
 ---

 # Lua in Defold